songweige/rich-text-to-image/README.md

 @article{ge2023expressive,
     title={Expressive Text-to-Image Generation with Rich Text},
-    author={Ge, Songwei and Park, Taesung and Zhu, Jun-Yan and Huang, Jia-Bin}, journal={arXiv preprint arXiv:},
+    author={Ge, Songwei and Park, Taesung and Zhu, Jun-Yan and Huang, Jia-Bin}, journal={arXiv preprint arXiv:2304.06720},
     year={2023}
 }
 ```

 ## Acknowledgement

 We thank Mia Tang, Aaron Hertzmann, Nupur Kumari, Gaurav Parmar, Ruihan Gao, and Aniruddha Mahapatra for their helpful discussion and paper reading.
-Our rich-text editor is built on [Quill](https://quilljs.com/).
+We thank AK, Radamés Ajna, and other HuggingFace team members for their help and support with our online demo.Our rich-text editor is built on [Quill](https://quilljs.com/).
 Our model code is built on [huggingface / diffusers](https://github.com/huggingface/diffusers#readme).